 These structures control movement and resist forces.

-The alignment of the facet joints relative to the sagittal plane ranges from 120 degree to 150 degree.
+The alignment of the facet joints relative to the sagittal plane ranges from 120 degrees to 150 degrees.
 This orientation resists anterior or posterior translation in normal anatomic alignment and axial rotation in the horizontal plane.

-This complex bony anatomy serves as a load-bearing structure, a passive restraint to torsional stain and excessive tensioning of anulus fibrosus, and as a means of protection against disk injury.
+This complex bony anatomy serves as a load-bearing structure, a passive restraint to torsional stain and excessive tensioning of annulus fibrosus, and as a means of protection against disk injury.

 Structure of Lumbar Vertebra

-L2, L3 and L4 are typical lumbar vertebrae.
-L1 and L5 have some peculairities and are atypical lumbar vertebrae.
+L2, L3, and L4 are typical lumbar vertebrae.
+L1 and L5 have some peculiarities and are atypical lumbar vertebrae.

 - The vertebral body

 The vertebral body of each lumbar vertebra is large, wider from side to side than from front to back, and a little thicker in front than in back.
 It is flattened or slightly concave above and below, concave behind, and deeply constricted in front and at the sides.